draftverify/draftverify.com/cornerstone/na-keg-labeling-guide/index.md

 <!-- SECTION -->
 <section class="section">
   <div class="container">
     <div class="kicker">1.
-Before the Keg Leaves the Brewery</div>
+The Real-World Problem</div>
-    <h2 class="h2">Where Mistakes Start — and How to Prevent Them</h2>
+    <h2 class="h2">Where Identity Gets Lost</h2>

     <p>
-      Anyone who has worked in a brewhouse knows how chaotic a packaging day can be.
-Kegs are moving through rinse cycles, filling lanes, palette staging, and trucking schedules.
-NA kegs naturally get mixed in with everything else.
+      Anyone who has packaged kegs knows the chaos: full pallets leaving the bright tank, handwritten markers on masking tape, collars falling off during transport, and condensation soaking labels before they even reach the cooler.
     </p>

     <p>
-      The easiest time for an NA keg to lose its identity is before it ever leaves your own facility — which is why clear labeling and digital identification start here, not at the venue.
+      The moment NA kegs enter the wider distribution chain, identity becomes fragile.
+Paper becomes wet.
+Ink fades.
+Stickers peel.
+And once a keg’s label is gone, so is its identity.
     </p>

     <p>
-      Think of this guide as your brewery’s “identity prep” — the simple steps that make the rest of the system work flawlessly downstream.
+      The solution isn’t more stickers — it’s a labeling system that carries both physical clarity and a digital fingerprint that can’t be lost.
     </p>
   </div>
 </section>